 Cluster, Dr. Gwen Jacobs.

-Due to Dr. Jacobs' absence, the COV report
+Due to Dr. Jacobs' absence, the COV report was not discussed.

 Division of Molecular and Cellular Biosciences, Genetics Cluster